magnus-eriksson/config-yaml-reader/README.md

 To keep the [maer/config](https://github.com/magnus-eriksson/config) library small and without dependencies, it doesn't support yaml-files out of the box.

-If you want to use yaml-files, you can install this reader and regiter it for the yaml-file extension.
+If you want to use yaml-files, you can install this reader and register it for the yaml-file extension.
 This extension requires you to use maer/config version 2+.

 ## Install